commons-teaching/SBL.20004.2022_group_A/report.md

 #### GC-MS
 Regarding the GC-MS analysis, which was made comparing two extraction methods (dichloromethane and heptane), only a superficial analysis was made looking at the spectra and at the list of the detected compounds.
-The spectra showed that the protocol for GC-MS (which differs from the LC-MS one for the extraction method and the analysis) seems to allow a worst detection of compounds, showing less peaks.
-Looking at the compounds list, it was observed that the extraction method seems to have an influence on the compounds deteaction, since looking at the compounds found within the same plant, but extracted with the two different methods, differences in detection were found.
+The spectra showed that the protocol for GC-MS (which differs from the LC-MS one for the extraction method and the analysis) seems to allow a worse detection of compounds, showing less peaks.
+Looking at the compounds list, it was observed that the extraction method seems to have an influence on the compounds detection, since looking at the compounds found within the same plant, but extracted with the two different methods, differences in the detection were found.
 Heptane in general seemed to be able to better extract plant compounds, compared to dichloromethane.
 To be able to conclude which extraction and analysis method is the best for plant compounds characterization, it will be necessary to better and deeper investigate the GC-MS results and to do a detailed comparison between the protocols.

 ## Conclusion
-Mentha x pipetita was found through LC-MS_MS analysis to produce monoterpenoids and phenolic compounds, such as eucalyptol (monoterpenoid), gardenin B (tetramethoxyflavone, being part of the pheolic compounds class) and hesperidin (flavonoid, being part of the phenolic compounds class), how described in the introduction section.
+Mentha x pipetita was found through LC-MS_MS analysis to produce monoterpenoids and phenolic compounds, such as eucalyptol (monoterpenoid), gardenin B (tetramethoxyflavone, being part of the pheolic compounds class) and hesperidin (flavonoid, being part of the phenolic compounds class), as described in the introduction section.